-(2) Clause (1) of this Article shall apply in relation to a person holding office immediately before the commencing day as-
+(2) Clause (1) of this Article shall apply in relation to a person holding office immediately before the commencing day as:

-- (a) Chief Justice of Pakistan or other Judge of the Supreme Court of Pakistan, or Chief Justice or other Judge of a High Court of a Province; - (b) Attorney-General for Pakistan or Advocate-General for a Province;
+(a) Chief Justice of Pakistan or other Judge of the Supreme Court of Pakistan, or Chief Justice or other Judge of a High Court of a Province;

-Transfer of railways to Provinces.
+(b) Attorney General for Pakistan or Advocate-General for a Province;

-Continuance in office of persons in service of Pakistan, etc.
+(c) Comptroller and Auditor-General of Pakistan; or

-- (c) Comptroller and Auditor-General of Pakistan; or - (d) Chairman or other member of a Public Service Commission, but shall not apply in relation to a Governor of a Province or a Minister.
+(d) Chairman or other member of a Public Service Commission,

-(3) A person referred to in paragraph (d) of clause (2) of this Article shall, notwithstanding clause (1) of Article 184, hold office, subject to this Constitution, for the remainder of the term for which he was appointed.
+but shall not apply in relation to a Governor of a Province or a Minister.
+(3) A person referred to in paragraph (d) of clause (2) of this Article shall, notwithstanding clause (1) of Article 184, hold office, subject to this Constitution, for the reaminder of the term for which he was appointed.
+(4) Any person who, under this Article, is continued in an office in

-(4) Any person who, under this Article, is continued in an office in respect of which a form of oath is set out in the First Schedule shall, as soon as is practicable after the commencing day, make before the appropriate person an oath in that form or, if he is not a citizen of Pakistan, in that form appropriately modified.
+(4) Any person who, under this Article, is continued in an once in respect of which a form of oath is set out in the First Schedule shall, as soon as practicable after the commencing day, make before the appropriate person an oath in that form or, if he is not a citizen of Pakistan, in that form appropriately modified.